wultra/powerauth-crypto/docs/Activation-Upgrade.md

 If the last step succeeds without an error, then the protocol is fully migrated to version 3.

 The whole upgrade process is designed to be reliable against a random network connection errors.
-The PowerAuth Client can typically recovery from such networking errors by simply retrying the whole upgrade process.
+The PowerAuth Client can typically recover from such networking errors by simply retrying the whole upgrade process.